dddrrreee/cs240lx-25spr/labs/9-profiler/README.md

 Useful 140e labs:
   - [single-step][single-step]: this discusses the single step hardware and how to build the breakpoint veneer.
-  - [interrupt][interrupts]: this gives a working interrupt lab and discusses shadow registers.
+  - [interrupts][interrupts]: this gives a working interrupt lab and discusses shadow registers.

 Checkoff: